 1) Create a favicon, your little brand enhancer

 Small things can have a great impact.
 One of such things is a favicon, also known as a bookmark icon or a shortcut icon.
 It is a small icon that is going to be your website’s “emblem” in browsers.
-It will be displayed in the browser address bar and near your website’s name in the list of bookmarks users make when they add your site to favourites.
+It will be displayed in the browser address bar and near your website’s name in the list of bookmarks users make when they add your site to favorites.
 A favicon makes your website more recognizable in users’ eyes, thus reinforcing your brand.

 2) Add a sitemap: help search engines feel at home

 Want search engines to be your frequent guests?
 Welcome them by providing a good map!
-Search engines prefer a special map called a sitemap which is an XML file in your root directory.
+Search engines prefer a special map called a sitemap, which is an XML file in your root directory.
 It helps search engines easily index the pages of your website and keep the results up-to-date.
 In the process of website creation, some pages may be added or removed.
-So, before the launch of your website, you should make sure your sitemap reflects its real architecture.
+So, before the launch of your website, you should make sure your sitemap.xml reflects its real architecture.